-When managing accounts payable (AP), team members are often asked about the status of an invoice, when payment was sent, the coding for a specific invoice and other questions about AP activity.
+When managing accounts payable (AP), team members are often asked about the status of an invoice, payment date, the coding for a specific invoice, and other questions about AP activity.
 Utilizing a NetSuite saved search is a perfect use case for helping answer these vendor questions quickly.
-Saved Searches are one of my favorite features about NetSuite.
+Saved Searches are one of my favorite features of NetSuite.
 Today, I am going to walk through a transaction saved search for getting answers to questions about vendor activity.

 First, navigate to Reports -> New Search.
 Select Transaction Search from the list.
 Once selected, a blank transaction search screen should appear.
 Click the 'Create Saved Search' button on the top.